-(1) A mixture of water and acetonitrile or water and methanol of any ratio can be used.
-Up to 100 % water, acetonitrile, and methanol can be used.
-For the analysis of aromatic compounds with methanol, if the theoretical plate number obtained was significantly lower than expected, try using acetonitrile instead.

-(2) Buffers and aqueous solutions of different salts can be used instead of water.
+- (1) The standard eluent is a mixture of water and acetonitrile or water and methanol of any ratio.
+Up to 100 % water, acetonitrile, and methanol can be used. - (2) Buffers and aqueous solutions of different salts can be used instead of water.
 Usable buffers include phosphate, acetate, and Tris.
 Usable aqueous salt solutions include sodium chloride, potassium chloride, and sodium sulfate.
-Acids such as trifluoroacetic acid, formic acid, and acetic acid can also be used.
+Please keep total concentration of salts under 0.5 M.

-- Use the column within above stated flow rate, pressure, and temperature ranges.
-Using the column outside the given range may damage the column and lower its performance. - \cdot When using a mixture of buffer (or aqueous solution of salt) and organic solvent, make sure there is no precipitation of salt. - When using highly corrosive salts such as sodium chloride, wash out the salts at the end of analysis.
+- · Use the column within above stated flow rate, pressure, and temperature ranges.
+Using the column outside the given range may damage the column and lower its performance. - · When using a mixture of buffer (or aqueous solution of salt) and organic solvent, make sure there is no precipitation of salt. - · Non-polar solvents such as benzene, chloroform and hexane cannot be used. - · When using highly corrosive salts such as sodium chloride, wash out the salts at the end of analysis.
 The metal parts of the devices and/or the columns may rust. - Column pressure is influenced by eluent composition, flow rate, and column temperature.
-When changing the eluent compositions, adjust the flow rate and column temperature so that the column pressure remains below the usable maximum pressure. - · Do not use hydrochloric acid as it corrodes stainless steel.
+When changing the eluent compositions, adjust the flow rate and column temperature so that the column pressure remains below the usable maximum pressure.